ggong369/CBIPM/README.md

 # Covariate balancing using the integral probability metric for causal inference

-This is the official Pytorch implementation of CBIPM:
+This is the official implementation of CBIPM:

 "Covariate balancing using the integral probability metric for causal inference.
 ICML 2023" by Insung Kong, Yuha Park, Joonhyuk Jung, Kwonsang Lee and Yongdai Kim